 Watch our step-by-step video that demonstrates how using Grande Bravo® Functional Whey Protein in your Alfredo sauce application can reduce the use of expensive and perishable heavy cream by 50%.
 In addition to offering a shelf-stable ingredient and cost savings, the nutritional benefits of reduced fat and calories are achieved without compromising flavor, functionality or mouthfeel.

 Food manufacturers and restaurants can increase revenue and market share by offering more nutritional products to consumers.
-Reformulating fat-laden Alfredo sauce — in addition to other sauces, soups, dips and spreads — by reducing or entirely replacing premium dairy ingredients such as heavy cream, butter, cheese and even eggs with all-natural Grande Bravo can result in a major competitive advantage.
+Reformulating fat-laden Alfredo sauce — in addition to other sauces, soups, dips and spreads — by reducing or entirely replacing premium dairy ingredients such as heavy cream, butter, oil and even eggs with all-natural Grande Bravo can result in a major competitive advantage.

 Reach out to the food scientists at Grande Custom Ingredients Group today to talk through your creamy application challenges, and view our free guide below for additional recommendations for improving quality and reducing costs.